EricGebhart/flickr-fetcher/README.md

  [core.async components](https://cb.codes/a-tutorial-of-stuart-sierras-component-for-clojure/)
  is a well known pattern.

- The job of the fetcher is to get the list of recent image metadata from the flickr feed and convert it to a list of image metadata records, then fetch and give the metadata and original sized image to the database component to be saved.

- If options were given for resizing those values should be put into the resizes vector in each metadata record.
- Then give each metadata record to the queue component.

  The image metadata record format should be specified in spec and is a reflection of the image entry record retrieved from Flickr, like this one.

 ```
 <entry>